Pathoschild/SMAPI-ModTranslationClassBuilder/README.md

 string percentage = I18n.Percentage(value: 100);
 ```

-See the [test mod](TestMod) for example of the generated class in an actual mod.
+See the [test mod](TestMod) for an example of the generated class in an actual mod.

 ## Usage
 ### First-time setup